avct/apexovernsq/README.md

    * "hostname" - the hostname of the machine that created the log message.
    * "pid" - the process ID of the process that created the log message.

-You can pass this `Entry` around and use it as a context for log calls (as per normal operaion with apex log).
+You can pass this `Entry` around and use it as a context for log calls (as per normal operation with apex log).
 Having these standard fields set is very helpful if, for example, you wish to aggregate the logs from multiple services and/or hosts.

 ## Protobuf